Don’t criticize, condemn, or complain

 Talk in terms of the other person’s interests

-Make the other person feel important—and do it sincerely
+Make the other person feel important

 Avoid arguments